JakeSteam/blog-programming/_posts/2019-05-13-how-to-disable-your-apps-preview-image-in-androids-task-app-switcher.md

     - TaskSwitcher
 ---

-The easiest way to disable your app’s preview when your app is shown in task switcher is `FLAG_SECURE`.
+The easiest way to disable your app's preview when your app is shown in task switcher is `FLAG_SECURE`.

-When this is enabled, your app won’t display any previews, and instead shows a blank screen for most devices.
+When this is enabled, your app won't display any previews, and instead shows a blank screen for most devices.

 This can be done by creating a base `Activity` class that all activities extend, containing this in the `onCreate`: